 How to: Modify the Service Bus Connectivity Settings

-By default, all service endpoints listening for messages using one of these two bindings connect to the Service Bus using outbound TCP port 828 (for SSL-protected connections) or outbound TCP port 808.
+By default, all service endpoints listening for messages using one of these two bindings connect to Service Bus using outbound TCP port 9351 or 9552.

-To set or modify the Service Bus connectivity settings
+To set or modify Service Bus connectivity settings

-The following example, taken from the Echo sample in the Windows Azure SDK, describes how to set the connectivity mode in a command-line application.
+The following example, taken from the Echo Service Bus sample, shows how to set the connectivity mode in a command-line application.

 ServiceBusEnvironment.SystemConnectivity.Mode = ConnectivityMode.Http; Console.Write("Your Service Namespace (ex. sb://<ServiceNamespace>.servicebus.windows.net/): "); string serviceNamespace = Console.ReadLine(); Console.Write("Your Issuer Name: "); string issuerName = Console.ReadLine(); Console.Write("Your Issuer Secret: "); string issuerSecret = Console.ReadLine(); // Create the service URI based on the service namespace name.
 Uri address = ServiceBusEnvironment.CreateServiceUri("sb", serviceNamespace, "EchoService");